ScreamingDev/git-time/README.md

   Right **3 minutes** after the previous one and this will make 44 minutes in total for this project.
   Pretty small one.

-As confusing as this sounds - `git-time` will give you a cleaner nicer look at this:
+As confusing as this sounds - `git-time -v` will give you a cleaner nicer look at this:

     +---------+------------------+----------------------+-------------+-------------+
     | Hash    | Date             | Message              | Duration    | Cumulated   |